-For the three months ended March 31, 2017, NI Holdings' investment portfolio experienced a change in net unrealized gains of \$795.
-The overall portfolio experienced slight increases in both unrealized gains and losses, with more of the gains coming in fixed income securities.
+For the six months ended June 30, 2017, NI Holdings' investment portfolio experienced a change in net unrealized gains of \$3,019.
+The overall portfolio experienced increases in unrealized gains, with the majority of the gains coming in equity securities.

 NI Holdings has evaluated each security and taken into account the severity and duration of any impairment, the current rating on the bond, and the outlook for the issuer according to independent analysts.
-The Company's fixed income portfolio is managed by Conning Asset Management, which specializes in the handling of insurance company assets.
+The Company's fixed income portfolio is managed by Conning Asset Management, which specializes in the handling of insurance company investments.

-NI Holdings monitors its investment portfolio and reviews securities that have experienced a decline in fair value below cost to evaluate whether the decline is other than temporary.
-When assessing whether the amortized cost basis of the security will be recovered, the Company compares the present value of the cash flows likely to be collected, based on an evaluation of all available information relevant to the collectability of the security, to the amortized cost basis of the security.
-The shortfall of the present value of the cash flows expected to be collected in relation to the amortized cost basis is referred to as the "credit loss."
-If there is a credit loss, the impairment is considered to be other-than-temporary.
-If NI Holdings identifies that an other-than-temporary impairment loss has occurred, it then determines whether it intends to sell the security, or if it is more likely than not that the Company will be required to sell the security prior to recovering the amortized cost basis less any current-period credit losses.
-If NI Holdings determines that it does not intend to sell, and it is not more likely than not that it will be required to sell the security, the amount of the impairment loss related to the credit loss will be recorded in earnings, and the remaining portion of the other-than-temporary impairment loss will be recognized in other comprehensive income (loss), net of tax.
-If NI Holdings determines that it intends to sell the security, or that it is more likely than not that it will be recognized in earnings.
+NI Holdings monitors its investment portfolio and reviews securities that have experienced a decline in fair value below cost or amortized cost to evaluate whether the decline is other than temporary.
+When assessing whether the cost or amortized cost basis of the security will be recovered, the Company compares the present value of the cash flows likely to be collected, based on an evaluation of all available information relevant to the collectability of the security, to the cost or amortized cost basis of the security.
+The shortfall of the present value of the cash flows expected to be collected in relation to the cost or amortized cost basis is referred to as the "credit loss."
+If there is a credit loss, the impairment is considered to be other than temporary.
+If NI Holdings identifies that an other-than-temporary impairment loss has occurred, it then determines whether it intends to sell the security, or if it is more likely than not that the Company will be required to sell the security prior to recovering the cost or amortized cost basis less any current-period credit losses.
+If NI Holdings determines that it does not intend to sell, and it is not more likely than not that it will be required to sell the security, the amount of the impairment loss related to the credit loss will be recorded in earnings, and the remaining portion of the other-than-temporary impairment loss will be recognized in other comprehensive income (loss), net of income taxes.
+If NI Holdings determines that it intends to sell the security, or that it is more likely than not that it will be required to sell the security prior to recovering its cost or amortized cost basis less any current-period credit losses, the full amount of the other-than-temporary impairment will be recognized in earnings.

-For the three months ended March 31, 2017 and the year ended December 31, 2016, NI Holdings recognized no other-than-temporary impairments of its investment securities.
+For the six months ended June 30, 2017, NI Holdings recognized \$206 of other-than-temporary impairments of its investment securities.
+For the year ended December 31, 2016, NI Holdings recognized no other-than-temporary impairments of its investment securities.